 - Choosing an unproven provider may result in downtime and risk of data breaches

-What kind of crypto data you can get
+What kind of historical data you can get

 With the Market Data API, you get access to a wide array of data.
 Here they are: